Energy storage and coherence in closed and open quantum batteries: Coherence and work in closed quantum batteries

 In general, one has the following Frobenius inequality:

-Also, following from H\"{o}lder inequality, one has (see App.~\ref{sec:appdef}) for details):
+Also, following from H\"{o}lder inequality, one has (see App.~\ref{sec:appdef} for details):

 where $\|A\|$ is the operator norm, that is, the maximum eigenvalue of the operator $A$; and $\text{r}(B)$ is the rank of the operator $B$, i.e., the number of its non-zero eigenvalues.
-Moreover, we will use the following inequalities, which are proven in App.~\ref{sec:appbounds}.
+Moreover, we will use the following {two} inequalities:

 \textbf{Lemma 1 - Single Normal Coherence Inequality.} Let $A$ be a normal operator and let $B$ be an Hermitian operator.
 Then,